From football glory to family pride: Charles Taylor’s daughter graduates from UG

 THE BASE added:

-"Congratulations, the mastro ❤️❤️i remember watching you with my black and white television.
+"Congratulations, the maestro ❤️❤️i remember watching you with my black and white television.
 I pray your whole family flourish.
 Enjoy the fruit of your labour ❤️"

 Raj chimed in: